 Term Definition Disclosure Officer A person appointed by TSEG involved in processing disclosures made under this Policy.
-Eligible Whistleblower An individual who meets the criteria listed in section 3 of this Policy.
+Eligible Whistleblower An individual who is, or has previously been: a TSEG Team Member, an officer or associate of TSEG, a person who supplies goods or services to TSEG, whether paid or unpaid, or an employee of such a person; or a spouse, relative or dependant of one of the above.
+A customer cannot be an Eligible Whistleblower.
 Reasonable grounds A reasonable person in your position would also reasonably suspect that the information concerns misconduct or an improper state of affairs or circumstances.

-Team Member Current employees of TSEG including full-time, part-time, permanent, casual, fixed-term or temporary, interns, secondees, managers, and directors.
-TSEG TSEG Entertainment Group.
-Work-related grievance Personal work-related grievances relate to an individual's current or former employment arrangements, performance, remuneration outcomes or personal circumstances that do not have significant implications for the
+Term Definition Team Member urrent employees of TSEG including full-time, part-time, permanent, casual, xed-term or temporary, interns, secondees, managers, and directors.
+This includes contingent workers and contractors.
+TSEG The Star Entertainment Group.
+Work-related grievance Personal work-related grievances relate to an individual's current or former employment arrangements, performance, remuneration outcomes or personal circumstances that do not have significant implications for the organisation.

-Term Definition organisation.
 Examples of personal work-related grievances include, but are not limited to: an interpersonal conflict between you and another team member, a decision that does not involve a breach of workplace laws, a decision about your engagement, a transfer or promotion with TSEG, a decision about the terms and conditions of your engagement with TSEG, or a decision to suspend or terminate your engagement with TSEG, or otherwise to discipline you.
 Whistleblower The Head of Incident, Breaches & Whistleblower Governance.
-Protection Officer , If a conflict of interest exists, real or perceived, another person can be appointed by the Whistleblower Committee to undertake this role.
-Wrongdoing Generally, Wrongdoing includes information that an Eligible Whistleblower has reasonable grounds to suspect: is about misconduct or an improper state of affairs or circumstances concerning TSEG, indicates that TSEG or any of its officers or team members has engaged in conduct that: involves a breach of or is an offence against any of the following Commonwealth laws: the Corporations Act, the ASIC Act, the Banking Act 1959, the Financial Sector (Collection of Data) Act 2001, the Insurance Act 1973, the Life Insurance Act 1995, the National Consumer Credit Protection Act 1973, or the Superannuation Industry (Supervision) Act 1993, or regulations made under those laws, is an offence against any other Commonwealth law that is punishable by imprisonment of 12 months or more, indicates a systemic issue that a relevant regulator (such as NSW Independent Cosine Commission (NICC) or the Ougan land.
-NSW Independent Casino Commission (NICC) or the Queensland Office of Liquor and Gaming Regulation (OLGR)) should know about to properly perform its functions, indicates a significant risk to public safety or the stability of, or confidence in, the financial system, even if it does not involve breach of a particular law; or is indicative of dishonest or unethical behaviour or practices that may cause consumer harm. may sauce seneumer narm.
-Examples of information that may constitute Wrongdoing include, but are not limited to: Fraud (including dishonest activity, misappropriation of funds, or covering up fraud in financial reports).
+Protection Officer If a conflict of interest exists, real or perceived, another person can be appointed by the Whistleblower Committee to undertake this role.
+Wrongdoing If a conflict of interest exists, real or perceived, another person can be

+Term Definition Examples of information that may constitute Wrongdoing include, but are not limited to: Fraud (including dishonest activity, misappropriation of funds, or covering up fraud in financial reports).
 Corrupt behaviour (including bribery or dishonestly taking advantage of an employment position).
 Legal or regulatory non-compliance; illegal conduct, such as theft, dealing in, or use of illicit drugs, violence or threatened violence, or criminal damage against property.
-Enabling money laundering or breach of Anti-Money Laundering (AML) or Counter-Terrorism Financing (CTF) laws.

-Term Definition Conduct endangering health and safety or causing damage to the environment.
+Enabling money laundering or breach of Anti-Money Laundering or Counter-Terrorism Financing (AML/CTF) laws.
+Conduct endangering health and safety or causing damage to the environment.
 Conduct likely to damage the reputation of TSEG.
 Information that indicates a significant risk to public safety.
 Taking or threatening to take detrimental action against a person who has made a disclosure or is suspected to have made or planning to make a disclosure.
 Deliberate concealment of information tending to show any of the matters listed above.
-Conduct involving harassment, discrimination, victimisation or bullying that may have significant implications for TSEG, other than information which solely concerns a personal work-related grievance as defined in the Corporations Act (see section 3.2). a personal work-related grievance if it includes information about misconduct, or information about misconduct includes or is accompanied by a personal work-related grievance (known as a mixed report).
+Conduct involving harassment, discrimination, victimisation or bullying that may have significant implications for TSEG, other than information which solely concerns a personal work-related grievance as defined in the Corporations Act (see section 3.2). a personal work-related grievance if it includes information about misconduct, or information about misconduct includes or is accompanied by a personal work-related grievance (known as a 'mixed report').